-The Epstein files are rocking Britain from the palace to parliament - Local News 8
+The Epstein files are rocking Britain from the palace to Parliament - Local News 8

 In January 2010, she wrote: “You are a legend.
 I really don’t have the words to describe, my love, gratitude for your generosity and kindness.
 Xx I am at your service.
 Just marry me.”

 The emails also appear to suggest that Epstein wanted to use Ferguson to help clear his name.
-In one undated email, Epstein wrote to Mike Sitrick, chair of the crisis management firm Sitrick and Company, which was retained by Epstein’s law firm, saying: “I would like you to draft a statement that in an ideal world fergie would put out.”
+In one undated email, Epstein wrote to Mike Sitrick, chair of the crisis management firm Sitrick and Company, which was retained by Epstein’s law firm.
+“I would like you to draft a statement that in an ideal world fergie would put out,” he wrote.
 Sitrick told CNN that he had never contacted Ferguson or her representatives directly.

 In a March 2011 email to Sitrick and two others, Epstein wrote: “I think Fergie can now say, I am not a pedo.”
 In reply, Sitrick said there is a “strategy” to “get newspapers to stop calling you a pedophile and get the truth out,” and that one tactic was to “get Fergie to retract.”